-Our CEO has control over key decision making as a result of his control of a majority of our voting shares.
+One of our directors has control over key decision making as a result of his control of a majority of our voting shares.

-Our Founder, CEO, and our Executive Director, Mr. Ian Huen, and his affiliates, over which he is deemed to have control and/or have substantial influence, has voting rights with respect to an aggregate of 18,970,709 ordinary shares, on an as converted basis (2,909,240 Class A Ordinary Shares and 16,061,469 Class B Ordinary Shares), representing approximately 69% of the voting power of our outstanding ordinary shares as of the date hereof.
+One of our directors, Ian Huen has voting rights with respect to an aggregate of 20,305,082 ordinary shares, on an as converted basis (4,243,613 Class A Ordinary Shares and 16,061,469 Class B Ordinary Shares), representing approximately 69.22% of the voting power of our outstanding ordinary shares as of the date hereof.
 As a result, Mr. Huen has the ability to control the outcome of matters submitted to our shareholders for approval, including the election of directors and any merger, consolidation, or sale of all or substantially all of our assets.
-In addition, Mr. Huen has the ability to control the management and affairs of our company as a result of his position as our CEO and his ability to control the election of our directors.
+In addition, Mr. Huen has the ability to control the management and affairs of our company as a result of his ability to control the election of our directors.
 Additionally, in the event that Mr. Huen controls our company at the time of his death, control may be transferred to a person or entity that he designates as his successor.
-As a board member and officer, Mr. Huen owes a fiduciary duty to our shareholders and must act in good faith in a manner he reasonably believes to be in the best interests of our shareholders.
+As a board member, Mr. Huen owes a fiduciary duty to our shareholders and must act in good faith in a manner he reasonably believes to be in the best interests of our shareholders.
 As a shareholder, even a controlling shareholder, Mr. Huen is entitled to vote his shares, and shares over which he has voting control as a result of voting agreements, in his own interests, which may not always be in the interests of our shareholders generally.